Lviv: German occupation

 According to the Third Reich's racial policies, local Jews then became the main target of German repressions in the region.
 Following the German occupation, the Jewish population was concentrated in the Lwów Ghetto established in the city's Zamarstynów (today Zamarstyniv) district and the Janowska concentration camp was also set up.
 In the Janowska concentration camp, the Nazis conducted torture and executions to music.
 The Lviv National Opera members, who were prisoners, played one and the same tune, Tango of Death.

 On the eve of Lviv's liberation, German Nazis ordered 40 orchestra musicians to form a circle.
 The security ringed the musicians tightly and ordered them to play.
 First, the orchestra conductor, Mund, was executed.
-Then the commandant ordered the musicians to come to the center of the circle one by one, put their instruments onto the ground and strip naked, after which they were killed by a headshot.
+Then the commandant ordered the musicians to come to the centre of the circle one by one, put their instruments onto the ground and strip naked, after which they were killed by a headshot.
 A photo of the orchestra players was one of the incriminating documents at the Nuremberg trials.

 In 1931 there were 75,316 Yiddish-speaking inhabitants, but by 1941 approximately 100,000 Jews were present in Lviv.
 The majority of these Jews were either killed within the city or deported to Belzec extermination camp.
 In the summer of 1943, on the orders of Heinrich Himmler, SS-Standartenführer Paul Blobel was tasked with the destruction of any evidence of Nazi mass murders in the Lviv area.
 On 15 June Blobel, using forced labourers from Janowska, dug up a number of mass graves and incinerated the remains.

 Later, on 19 November 1943, inmates at Janowska staged an uprising and attempted a mass escape.
 A few succeeded, but most were recaptured and killed.
 The SS staff and their local auxiliaries then, at the time of the Janowska camp's liquidation, murdered at least 6,000 more inmates, as well as the Jews in other forced labour camps in Galicia.
 By the end of the war, the Jewish population of the city was virtually eliminated, with only around 200 to 800 survivors remaining.